shikijs/shiki/docs/packages/cli.md

 ### `--theme`

 Specify the theme to use.
-Default to `vitesse-dark`.
+Defaults to `vitesse-dark`.

 ```bash
 npx shikiji-cli README.md --theme=nord